Some of America's top allies are really, really angry about Trump's tariffs

 Related: Trump's new tariffs could make beer, cars and baseball bats more expensive

-U.S. trading partners are worried first and foremost about how the sizable taxes will affect demand for their steel and aluminum exports.
+US trading partners are worried first and foremost about how the sizable taxes will affect demand for their steel and aluminum exports.

+"This announcement is disappointing," Australian Trade Minister Steven Ciobo told reporters on Friday.
+"An imposition of a tariff like this will do nothing other than distort trade, and ultimately ... will lead to a loss of jobs."

+Australia's share of the U.S. steel and aluminum markets is worth around $550 million in total, Ciobo said.
+He said Australia is pushing for the Trump administration to exempt it from the new tariffs.

 Affected countries aren't likely to take a big economic hit lying down.

 "This is the opening salvo in a trade war.
-The countries we deal with are not going to sit there and take this," said Phil Levy, senior fellow at the Chicago Council on Global Affairs, and a former White House economist under President George W. Bush.
+The countries we deal with are not going to sit there and take this," said Phil Levy, senior fellow at the Chicago Council on Global Affairs, and a former White House economist under former President George W. Bush.

+Related: NY Fed chief says tariffs risk 'trade war' as Trump eyes protectionist action

-Countries also take issue with the protocol the United States is using to enact the new tariffs.
+Countries are also taking issue with the method the US is using for the trade measures.

 Trump will implement the tariffs under Section 232 of the Trade Expansion Act, a little-known trade law from 1962.
 To do that, Trump must claim that steel and aluminum imports hurt the country's national security.